Group Leader

 Sean D. Gallaher: Research Scientist

-BS and PhD, University of California, Los Angeles
+B.S. and Ph.D., University of California, Los Angeles

-I am interested in leveraging computational biology strategies (e.g. transcriptomics, genomics, etc.) to interrogate the inner workings of green algae.
+I am interested in leveraging computational biology strategies (e.g. transcriptomics, genomics, proteomics etc.) to interrogate the inner workings of green algae.

 gallaher [at] berkeley [dot] edu